 The Goethe-Museum Düsseldorf is a museum in Jacobistraße 2, 40211 Düsseldorf, Germany.
 The museum was founded in the year 1956.
 It is one of German’s three representative Goethe museums, the other two being the Goethe House in Frankfurt am Main and the Goethe National Museum in Weimar.

 The museum gains support from the state capital of Düsseldorf and the Anton and Katharina Kippenberg Foundation.
-Düsseldorf’s commitment to support, equip, maintain and develop the museum was signed in the foundation contract of the museum dated 13th of February, 1953.
+Düsseldorf’s commitment to support, equip, maintain, and develop the museum was signed in the foundation contract dated 13th of February, 1953.

 The current director of the museum is Christof Wingertszahn (since 2013).
 Other individuals who served as directors in the museum include Hellmuth von Maltzahn (1955–1965), Jörn Göres (1966–1992), and Volkmar Hansen (1993–2012).

 The museum has such units as the manuscript archive, the research library, an event center where a series of programs may be hosted, and the art collection unit.
 About fifty thousand testimonies from Goethe’s time are on display in the museum.

-The museum used to occupy the Hofgärtnerhaus, a baroque-style structure owned up as an official residence for the incumbent court gardener.
+The museum used to occupy the Hofgärtnerhaus, a baroque-style structure owned as an official residence for the incumbent court gardener.

-Many outstanding temporary exhibitions that have earned the museum a certain kind of grace have been held in the museum and hopefully would continually hold.
+Many outstanding temporary exhibitions that have earned the museum a certain kind of grace have been held and hopefully will continually be held.

 See Related: Christmas in Germany

 Address: Schulstraße 4, 40213 Düsseldorf, Germany

-The Hetjens Museum is a historic ceramic museum located in Schulstraße 4, 40213 Düsseldorf, Germany.
-The museum was established in the year 1909, on May 9th, precisely.
-The museum is home to many international exhibits from many parts of the world, lasting over eight thousand years.
+The Hetjens Museum is a historic ceramic museum that is home to many international exhibits from many parts of the world, lasting over eight thousand years.

 For this characterization, the museum has been called the most universal.
-The museum is named after Laurenz Heinrich Hetjens (1830-1906), on whose estate the museum found aground.
+The museum is named after Laurenz Heinrich Hetjens (1830-1906), on whose estate the exhibition center was found aground.